Drangleic

 Straight sword of a barbarian engraved with a skull.

-The king of before captured barbarians that devastated the coastal waters and had them work at the Secret Port instead of locking them up in prison.
-The king, captured by fear and suspicion, suspected everything as the source of the curse, and severely persecuted those who manipulated sorcery in particular.
+The king, captured by fear and suspicion, suspected everything to be the source of the curse and severely persecuted those who manipulated sorcery in particular.

 In fact, this timing creates a new slew of problems.
 Put in the best light, the sorcerers’ persecution was the action of a desperate man working with limited information, much like his attack on the giants.
 From that perspective, Vendrick’s handling of the northern threat wasn’t too far removed from his behavior with the Varangians, at worst — thereby making it hardly the first step down the path of darkness alluded to.
 At the same time, it is incredibly odd that a man suspecting sorcerers to be causing undeath would be simultaneously sponsoring his brother’s efforts to understand undeath with the help of sorcerers, especially considering how he is later completely blindsided by the depravity of Aldia manor.
 No matter the angle, Vendrick the good and wise king comes off as either not so good or not so wise.
 And in all cases, his actions aren’t showing a noticeable moral decline later on.
 Rather, it isn’t until his kingdom’s imminent destruction is at hand that Vendrick’s desperation crosses over into hypocrisy.